The Chronicles of Riddick: Escape from Butcher Bay: Reception

 Escape from Butcher Bay received critical acclaim.
 Certain reviewers preferred the game over its film counterpart, and considered it an exception to the general mediocrity of film tie-in games.

 Escape from Butcher Bays gameplay was compared to first-person shooters like Far Cry and Half-Life, and to stealth game series like Splinter Cell, Metal Gear, and Thief.
-Reviewers enjoyed the variety of gameplay elements: Game Informers Jeremy Zoss noted that "every aspect of play is expertly implemented", and GameSpot's Greg Kasavin believed that the game "effectively and innovatively combines excellent shooting, hand-to-hand combat, stealth, and adventure elements".
+Reviewers enjoyed the variety of gameplay elements: Game Informers Jeremy Zoss noted that "every aspect of play is expertly implemented", and GameSpots Greg Kasavin believed that the game "effectively and innovatively combines excellent shooting, hand-to-hand combat, stealth, and adventure elements".
 While the game's stealth mechanics were praised, certain critics received its first-person shooter elements with less enthusiasm.
 Reviewers applauded the control scheme, such as the Xbox version's analog stick-based hand-to-hand combat.
 The implementation of Riddick's eyeshine ability was also generally praised, but Computer and Video Games believed that it was no different from night vision goggles in other first-person shooters, and said that it "could've been developed into so much more."

 The game's visuals—particularly the Xbox version's—were acclaimed, and compared to those of Doom 3 and Half-Life 2.
-GameZone's Michael Lafferty said that the game's graphics "[take] the genre to the next level".
+GameZones Michael Lafferty said that the game's graphics "[take] the genre to the next level".
 The textures and lighting were cited as high points, particularly because of the gameplay role of shadows.
 Character models and facial animations were considered highly realistic; much praise was given to those of Riddick.
 GameSpot appreciated the developers' attention to detail; they noted that recent bullet-holes glow red and smoke, but gradually cool and darken.
 Certain reviewers complained about graphical glitches, such as "seams" and "clipping", and gave as an example the visibility of bullet tracers through walls.
-The portrayal of Butcher Bay was considered convincing, and 1UP's Shawn Elliott compared it to the settings of the Alien franchise.
+The portrayal of Butcher Bay was considered convincing, and 1UPs Shawn Elliott compared it to the settings of the Alien franchise.

 "You can almost smell the thick stink of Butcher Bay and its inhabitants from the grime on the walls, dirty clothes of the inmates, and environmental textures.
 This place oozes with style and creates sense of reality in which it's easy to become immersed."